bitcoinerlab/secp256k1/README.md

 This implementation follows the tiny-secp256k1 API.
 Please refer to [tiny-secp256k1](https://github.com/bitcoinjs/tiny-secp256k1#documentation) for documentation on the methods.

-This method is not yet implemented: `xOnlyPointAddTweakCheck`.
-It is not used in ecpair or bip32, though.
+- **`xOnlyPointAddTweakCheck`**: This method is not yet implemented.
+It is not used in `ecpair` or `bip32`.

+- **`signSchnorr`**: Starting from version 1.2.0, this function deviates from the exact behavior mapping with [`bitcoinjs/tiny-secp256k1`](https://github.com/bitcoinjs/tiny-secp256k1) and no longer initializes the auxiliary random data parameter (`e`) to a zero-filled array by default.
+Instead, it requires the caller to explicitly provide randomness if desired.
+If omitted, the underlying implementation uses cryptographically secure randomness (through `crypto.getRandomValues`).
+For more details on this change, see the discussion [here](https://github.com/bitcoinerlab/secp256k1/pull/10#discussion_r1876541974) and the conclusions [here](https://github.com/bitcoinerlab/secp256k1/pull/10#issuecomment-2537916286).

 ### Examples